Meet the UMKC Online teamUniversity of Missouri - Kansas City

 Lara Mabry, M.S.

 In addition to conducting trainings and mentoring faculty in building online courses, Lara specializes in the assessment of learning in online courses using Blackboard Analytics.
-She has a devoted interest in bringing education to an unlimited audience in accessible, innovative, and most importantly, meaningful ways.
 Prior to coming to UMKC, Lara taught face to face, online, and blended courses in clinical laboratory sciences at Virginia Commonwealth University.
-She incorporated and assessed several eLearning tools including mobile devices, active learning platforms, and virtual collaboration techniques in the health sciences environment.
 Lara has disseminated her research in mobile learning at regional and national conferences and is currently pursuing a PhD in Health Related Sciences with a focus in education from Virginia Commonwealth University.
 Her dissertation research involves the development and assessment of a mobile app evaluating critical thinking skills in a health professional program.
 Lara holds a BS and MS in Clinical Laboratory Sciences from Virginia Commonwealth University in addition to certifications as a Medical Laboratory Scientist (MLS) and Specialist in Hematology (SH) from the American Society for Clinical Pathology (ASCP).
 She is also certified by Quality Matters and OLC in online teaching and learning.

 Jennifer Sackhoff, M.A.